DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 We want to find out if it would be better to let users view all related applications for a particular candidate without having to search.

+### Finding out what support agents need from candidates and providers

+Candidates no longer provide their reference number to support because they do not have it.

+This has made some support requests more difficult to deal with.
+For example, one candidate contacted support using an email address that does not match the one they used to apply.

+Their name was also obfuscated.
+This meant the support agent had to go back to the candidate for more information.

+We want to find out what support agents need from candidates and providers to carry out support requests efficiently.

-### Finding out if we should retain the reference number for student record systems
+### Finding out whether we should stop encouraging providers to use the reference number

-We have heard that vendors of student record systems do not fully understand the purpose of the reference number.
-But because candidates used to be given one, we’ve encouraged providers to use the reference (as a way to find an application).
+Vendors have not fully understood the purpose of the reference number.
+They have shown signs of confusion about whether the reference number was unique to a candidate or to an application.
+Neither of which is true.

+Because of this, we have had to spend a lot of time encouraging vendors to use the reference number when referring to applications.
+This way candidates, providers and support agents can all use the same reference number to refer to an application.

+In response, vendors have enabled the ability to search by reference number.
+Manage also lets users search by reference number.

+But candidates are no longer given a reference number.
+And the reference number does not refer to a unique application.
+Therefore we want to remove it from student record systems and Manage.

+But doing so would mean going against what we have been communicating and would not allow users to find applications easily.

-We want to find out the impact of removing the reference number from student record systems and whether we should now stop encouraging vendors to use it.
+We want to find out the user needs of users who work in Manage and student record systems to find out whether:

+- we can remove the reference number
+- introduce a unique application ID
+- stop encouraging vendors to use the reference number
+- start encouraging vendors to use a unqique application ID

 ### Helping users find an application without personally identifiable information